oasis-tcs/openc2-ap-pf/oc2pf.md

     * For any other protocol, the five-tuple is: src_addr, unused, dst_addr, unused, protocol.

 #### 2.1.2.2 Targets Unique to PF
-The list of common Targets is extended to include additional Targets as defined in this section and are referenced with the `pf` namespace.
+The list of common Targets is extended to include additional Targets unique to PF.
+Targets unique to PF are referenced with the `pf` namespace identifier.

 **Table 2.1.2.2-2.
 Targets Unique to PF**